 - Rating System Keeps Password Information Current – WiFox’s wifi icons are color coded to let you know how fresh and reliable a given access point’s password information is.

 Available Now For iOS And Android

-WiFox is available for download for iOS on the App Store, for Android on Google Play as well as Amazon for $1.99.
+WiFox is available for download for iOS on the App Store and on Android on Google Play for $1.99.
 There are no in-app purchases or ads and airport wireless updates are free, for life.
 I’ll keep adding new features to WiFox, hotspots, plus other updates regularly based on your reviews.
 My goal is to help you travel smarter and get online in airports you might not otherwise be able to (or in airports that want to email you a password – before they let you online, ugh).